mongodb/specifications/source/client-side-encryption/tests/README.rst

    Expect this to fail with an exception with a message referencing an expired certificate.
 This message will be language dependent.
    In Python, this message is "certificate verify failed: certificate has expired".
 In Go, this message is "certificate has expired or is not yet valid".
+If the language of implementation has a single, generic error message for all certificate validation errors, drivers may inspect other fields of the error to verify its meaning.

 Invalid Hostname in KMS Certificate
 ```````````````````````````````````

 #.
 Start a mock KMS server on port 8001 with `ca.pem`_ as a CA file and `wrong-host.pem`_ as a cert file.

 #.
-Call ``client_encrypted.createDataKey()`` with "aws" as the provider and the following masterKey:
+Call ``client_encryption.createDataKey()`` with "aws" as the provider and the following masterKey:

    .. code:: javascript